iskandar47/Salim-D/README.md

 # Hi 👋, I'm Salim .

-a 28 years software developer from Algeria 🇩🇿
+A passionate software developer from Algeria 🇩🇿

 Math and CS student .